openplans/shareabouts/doc/README.md

     easy_install pip
     pip install virtualenv

+You may need to use `sudo` to install these tools.

+    sudo easy_install pip
+    sudo pip install virtualenv

 Create a new virtual environment inside of the repository folder, and install the project requirements: